yogeshdecodes/yogeshdecodes/README.md

 <br />

 I'm Yogesh Yadav, a self-taught Full Stack Developer 🚀 and UI/UX Enthusiast ⚡ from India.
 I want to build things that make a difference.
-Anything and everything that can be classified as technology💻 fascinates me.
-My interests and work range from Data Science📈 to creating Chatbots🤖 to building APIs for Computer Vision applications👀 to Indie game development⛳ to making AR filters👓 for Instagram and much more.
-I'm always open to new ideas and opportunities.
+Anything and everything that can be classified as technology💻 fascinates me.<!--  My interests and work range from Data Science📈 to creating Chatbots🤖 to building APIs for Computer Vision applications👀 to Indie game development⛳ to making AR filters👓 for Instagram and much more.--> I'm always open to new ideas and opportunities.

 <img align="right" alt="GIF" src="https://raw.githubusercontent.com/yogeshjournal/yogeshjournal/main/code.gif" width="500" height="320" />